August Heinrich Petermann

 Augustus Heinrich Petermann (18 April 1822 – 25 September 1878) was a German cartographer.

 Early years

 Petermann was born in Bleicherode, Germany.
-When he was 14 years old he started grammar school in the nearby town of Nordhausen.
-His mother wanted him to become a clergyman, but his excellence in the drawing of maps and his love for geographic readings made his choice of another career inevitable.
+When he was 14 years old, he started grammar school in the nearby town of Nordhausen.
+Despite family pressures to become a clergyman, he pursued his passion for cartography instead.

-Heinrich Berghaus, with support of Alexander von Humboldt, had started the 'Geographische Kunstschule' (Geographical School of Art) in 1839 in Potsdam, close to Berlin, following the example of the school for engravers at the Archives Militaires Generales in Paris (founded in 1811).
-During its existence Berghaus's academy offered only three courses, and only a few students attended:
+Heinrich Berghaus, with the support of Alexander von Humboldt, started the 'Geographische Kunstschule' (Geographical School of Art) in 1839 in Potsdam, close to Berlin, following the example of the school for engravers at the Archives Militaires Generales in Paris (founded in 1811).
+During its existence, Berghaus's academy offered only three courses, and only a few students attended: